rebeccatraceyt/WhatTheBlank/README.md

 ### Development Planes

-In order to design and create a web-based interactive game, the developer worked closely with the artist to distinguish the required functionality of the site and how it would answer the user stories, as described above.
+In order to design and create a web-based interactive game, the developer distinguished the required functionality of the site and how it would answer the user stories, as described above.
+They then applied their research to the Five Development Planes:

-#### Strategy
+<strong>1. <u>Strategy</u></strong>

 Broken into three categories, the website will focus on the following target audiences:
 - **Roles:**
      - New Players